 You are under age 24 and have completed college courses at a regionally accredited institution.

-You have an undergraduate degree and are applying for a graduate degree program, or are taking graduate courses (non-degree or as a student-at-large).
+You have an undergraduate degree and are applying for a graduate degree program.
+Or you want to take graduate courses without pursuing a degree.

-You have been educated outside of the United States and will submit international educational credentials as part of your application, and/or you are or will be in F-1 or J-1 visa status.
+You have been educated outside the United States and will submit international educational credentials as part of your application, and/or you are or will have F-1 or J-1 visa status.

 You are a former DePaul student previously enrolled in an undergraduate degree program who has been absent from the university for three or more consecutive quarters (excluding summer sessions).

 Visiting Undergraduate Student

 You are a high school student, high school graduate or a college student interested in taking undergraduate courses for credit that will transfer to another institution.